surma/surma.dev/content/things/rust-to-webassembly.md

 ## wasm-bindgen

-Now with all of that in our head, we have earned a look at the easy way of writing Rust for WebAssembly, which is using [wasm-bindgen].
+Now that we've done pretty much everything the hard way, we have earned a look at the easy way of writing Rust for WebAssembly, which is using [wasm-bindgen].

 wasm-bindgen provides a macro that does a lot of heavy lifting under the hood.
 Any function that you want to export, you annotate with the `#[wasm_bindgen]` macro.
 This macro adds the same compiler directives we added manually earlier in this article.
-But that’s not the heavy lifting.
-When the macro is processing, say, `my_func` it also generates another function called `__wbindgen_describe_my_func` and exports it.
+But that’s not what I mean by heavy lifting.
+For every function that you want to export from your Wasm module, wasm_bindgen generates another function that returns a descriptor of your function.

-If you were to invoke that additional function on the WebAssembly module, it would return a [numeric representation][wasm-bindgen descriptor] of the function signature of `my_func`.
-For example, if `my_func` was the `add` function from above, the descriptor would look something like this:
+For example, if we wanted to export our `add` function from above, the macro emits another function called `__wbindgen_describe_add` and exports it.
+If you invoke `__wbindgen_describe_add`, it returns the descriptor in a [numeric representation][wasm-bindgen descriptor].
+The descriptor is nothing else than a more detailed version of the function's signature.
+For example, our `add` function returns this descriptor:

 ```
 Function(